Create a stateless application by using a Deployment

 Select this option to create an init container.

 Init containers can be used to block or postpone the startup of application containers.
-Application containers in a pod concurrently start only after init containers start.
+Other containers in a pod concurrently start only after init containers start.
 For example, you can use init containers to verify the availability of a service on which the application depends.
 You can run tools or scripts that are not provided by an application image in init containers to initialize the runtime environment for application containers.
 For example, you can run tools or scripts to configure kernel parameters or generate configuration files.
 For more information, see Init containers.

 Parameter